Contact structures on Lie algebroids: Almost contact Lie algebroids

 \section{Almost contact Lie algebroids}

-In this section we present the almost contact and almost contact Riemannian structures on Lie algebroids and some properties of these structures are analyzed by analogy with the almost contact manifolds case.
+In this section we define the almost contact and almost contact Riemannian structures on Lie algebroids and some properties of these structures are analyzed by analogy with the almost contact manifolds case (see \cite{Bl1, Bl, Pi}).

 Let $p:E\rightarrow M$ be a vector bundle of \textit{rank} $m$ over a smooth $n$-dimensional manifold $M$, and $\Gamma(E)$ the $C^\infty(M)$-module of sections of $E$.
 A \textit{Lie algebroid structure} on $E$ is given by a triplet $(E,\rho_E,[\cdot,\cdot]_E)$, where $[\cdot,\cdot]_E$ is a Lie bracket on $\Gamma(E)$ and $\rho_E:E\rightarrow TM$ is called the \textit{anchor map}, such that if we also denote by $\rho_E:\Gamma(E)\rightarrow\mathcal{X}(M)$ the homomorphism of $C^\infty(M)$-modules induced by the anchor map then we have